Which Solid Gold Recipes Get

-Solid Gold dry dog food earns the Advisor’s above-average rating of 4 stars.
+Solid Gold Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 Dry Dog Food

 Ingredients: Beef, ocean fish meal, brown rice, pearled barley, white rice, peas, chicken fat (preserved with mixed tocopherols), dried eggs, dried tomato pomace, animal plasma, ground flaxseed, natural flavor, spray dried animal blood cells, carrots, potassium chloride, pumpkin, blueberries, cranberries, salmon oil (preserved with mixed tocopherols), choline chloride, vitamins (vitamin E supplement, l-ascorbyl-2-polyphosphate (source of vitamin C), niacin, calcium pantothenate, riboflavin, pyridoxine hydrochloride, thiamine mononitrate, vitamin A supplement, vitamin B12 supplement, vitamin D3 supplement, biotin, folic acid), minerals (zinc sulfate, ferrous sulfate, copper sulfate, manganese sulfate, zinc proteinate, manganese proteinate, copper proteinate, sodium selenite, calcium iodate), dl-methionine, dried chicory root, taurine, rosemary extract, dried Lactobacillus acidophilus fermentation product, dried Enterococcus faecium fermentation product, dried Lactobacillus casei fermentation product

 |Dry Matter Basis||27%||13%||52%|

 |Calorie Weighted Basis||24%||29%||47%|